What is Remigration?

 Regardless of if you believe this is a coordinated plot or a matter of a coincidence, the results are the same.
 Instead of finding creative solutions to increase our domestic fertility rate, our people are being replaced by foreigners.

 A country IS its people.
-You cannot radically change the demographics of a country without transforming its culture and identity.
+You cannot radically change the demographics of a country without transforming its cultural continuity.

 In just 20 years the ethnic demographics of Brampton flipped from majority White Canadian, to majority Indian and the impact on the local culture is obvious.
 Brampton is unrecognizable.
 It looks more like an Indian city than a Canadian one.
 Ethnic violence between Hindus and Sikhs is becoming more common.